 So one night, Justin comes home from a meeting, and I ask how it went, as usual.
 He proceeds to tell me about the meeting and ends with, “Oh, and I also got 3 pounds of homemade sausage.”
 My first thought, “Um…. what?!”
 One of the guys in his networking group has a family tradition of making homemade sausage every year for the holidays.
-Initially, it was a small family thing, and they would give a bit away to close friends.
+Initially, it was a small family thing.
+They would give a bit away to close friends.
 Over time, more and more people learned about the tradition and wanted to purchase some of their sausages.
 It has grown so much that, this past year, they made over 400 pounds of Italian sausage!
 He was selling it to anyone at the meeting who wanted some, so Justin bought two pounds of regular sausage and one pound of spicy.

+We changed a few things in the original recipe to make it our own.
 The recipe says to start by placing an 8-inch round cake pan in the oven while it preheats to 500 degrees.
-I’ve never heated a pan on its own before, and I’ve never used the oven at this high of a temperature, so it was all new for me.
-While the oven heats, cook the pasta as directed, then drain and mix in a large bowl with eggs and toss to coat.
+I’ve never heated a pan on its own before.
+And I’ve never used the oven at this high of a temperature, so it was all new for me.
+I also found the 8-inch wasn’t big enough.
+This needs a 9-inch round pan.

 Add salt and pepper as well as 1/2 cup of Italian blend cheese.
 Stir it all together until it is mixed well.

 Carefully remove the cake pan from the oven and spray with cooking spray.
-Fill the pan with the sausage and pasta mixture and top with remaining 1/4 cup of cheese (or more if you are like me and like a lot of cheese).
+Fill the pan with the sausage and pasta mixture and top with the remaining 1/4 cup of cheese (or more if you are like me and like a lot of cheese).

-- 8 oz spaghetti uncooked
+- 8 oz spaghetti (uncooked)

-- 2 eggs beaten
+- 2 eggs (beaten)

 - 1 tbsp olive oil

-- 3 oz italian sausage
+- 8 oz italian sausage

-- 1 tomato chopped
+- 1 tomato (chopped)

-- 1/2 onion diced
+- 1/2 red onion (diced)

 - 5 oz spinach leaves